 If you’re reading this, chances are that somewhere along the way, you learned that getting pregnant is nowhere near as easy as that high-school sex-ed class made it seem.
-The reality: about 1 in 6 couples in Canada and 1 in 8 couples in America have trouble conceiving.
+The reality: about one in six couples in Canada and one in eight couples in America have trouble conceiving.

 But the good news is that there are evidence-backed ways that men and women can optimize fertility—and many are small habits that are easy to adopt without a drastic lifestyle change.
 If you’re already trying or planning to start soon, these easy tips on how to increase fertility can help shorten the length of time it takes to conceive and also support a healthy pregnancy.

 Add antioxidants to your daily routine.

 You’ve likely heard that people with eggs hit their peak fertile years in their twenties, with the decline beginning in their thirties.
 Similarly, by the age of 40, sperm have more DNA damage, which is linked to lower fertility, abnormal embryo development, and higher rates of miscarriage.

 Until we can nail down time travel, your best bet is to load up on antioxidants.
 These are molecules that fend off free radicals (unstable atoms that damage your cells, contributing to aging and illness) and improve DNA fragmentation in sperm.
 You can find antioxidant properties in minerals, like zinc and selenium; vitamins, such as Vitamin C; enzymes, like CoQ10; and amino acids, such as L-carnitine.
 Fortunately, these nutrients are all easy to get in a daily prenatal.